robinch93/RestAssured-OkHttp-Maven-API-Test/README.md

 There are three groups:

-- Data Driven Test : This test reads employee data form an excel data sheet and create all employees while validating the responses. given in the excel sheet. </br>
+- Data Driven Test : This test reads employee data form an excel data sheet and create all employees while validating the responses.</br>
 `docker-compose exec test mvn surefire:test -Dgroups=data-driven`

 - OkHttp Test : These tests make use of okhttp rest client to perform crud operations and doing validations.</br>